-Operational amplifier chips have been getting very expensive in recent times, but this is probably because hobbyists and educators are not aware of equivalents.
-If you rely too much on the same chip and sellers, they will sometimes artificially hike up their prices.
+The 741 is the one everyone thinks of when looking for a general-purpose amplifier, however, if you rely too much on the same chip and seller, they will sometimes artificially hike up their prices.
 You can make your budget stretch further if you look for cheaper equivalents.

-TL081CN is another favourite of mine because it's affordable.
-You can pick one of these up from Maplin for around 62p - whilst you're on your way to the chip shop.
+TL081CN is another favourite of mine because it is affordable.
+You can pick one of these up from Maplin for around 62p whilst you are on your way to the chip shop.

-TL061CP is a great op amp chip by Texas Instruments.
-Just like the TL081CN it has a JFET input stage.
-It's a general purpose operational amplifier and could be used to replace the 741.
+TL061CP is a great op amp chip manufactured by Texas Instruments.
+Just like the TL081CN, it has a JFET input stage.
+It is a general-purpose operational amplifier, which replaces the 741.
 You can get these from RS at very affordable prices.

-LF351N is a great operational amplifier by ST Microelectronics.
+ST Microelectronics manufactures LF351N.
 It has JFET inputs just as the previous one.
-This one is stated to have a wide bandwidth which is even better.
-The maximum supply voltage between the pins is +18 V and -18 V.
+This one has a wide bandwidth, which is even better.
+The maximum supply voltage is +18 V and -18 V.

-This is a lovely operational amplifier chip that I've used many times and is very affordable.
+This is a lovely operational amplifier chip that I have used many times and is very affordable.
 You could get 10 chips for around £2.50 on eBay and it comes directly from China.

-MC33171N by ST Microelectronics is a bi-polar general purpose operational amplifier.
+MC33171N by ST Microelectronics is a bi-polar general-purpose operational amplifier.
 This is one of my favourites as it is almost identical to the old 741 in technology.
 This one is the most affordable I could find from Farnell at just 38p each or 29p when you buy 100.
-As cheap as chips as they say...